How to Keep Your Nonprofit Compliant in New Hampshire

 Renewal Deadline

-Due 4 months and 15 days after end of fiscal year
+not later than 4 months and 15 days following the close of the first calendar or fiscal year

 Required Documents